jbigtani/crack-CKAD/README.md

 You should take time this week to go through official doc since it is available to you during the exam.
 Familiarity with pages will help you find command or yaml faster during exam.

-I would also advise keeping bookmark for these two pages for command reference.
+I would also advise keeping bookmarks for these two pages for command reference.
 - [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)
 - [kubectl Command Reference](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands)